JonathanxD/BuilderGenerator/README.md

 ## Property specification

-BytecodeGenerator provide a way to add specify some property options like: validation, default values and nullability
+BytecodeGenerator provide a way to specify some property options like: value validator, default value provider and nullability.

 To specify options for a property you need to annotate the **base builder property method**.